Data & Analytics

 How AI is changing Data & Analytics

-For data teams specifically, the most valuable AI capability is not necessarily query generation — it is explanation.
-The ability to ask what a query is doing or why a metric is behaving unexpectedly in plain English, and get an accurate explanation in response, reduces the time junior analysts spend deciphering legacy code and helps senior analysts document their work more effectively.
+For data teams specifically, one of the more underrated AI capabilities is explanation.
+Being able to ask in plain English what a query does, or why a metric is behaving unexpectedly, reduces the time junior analysts spend deciphering legacy code.
+It also makes it easier for senior analysts to document their work as they go.

 4 Tools